 - Create an Orchestration variable of that class inside the scope.

 - Create an instance on that object inside the scope.

 - Bonus: Mention the class must be strongly signed and in the GAC.

-24. What are Host and Host Instance?
+24. What is the Host and Host Instance?
 Did you deploy BizTalk more than one machine?

-- Host is nothing but the logical container of host instance. from which we can create host instance.
-Host instance is a Win NT service.
+- The host is nothing but the logical container of the host instance. from which we can create a host instance.
+The host instance is a Win NT service.

 - A BizTalk Server Host is a logical set of zero or more BizTalk Server run time processes in which you deploy items such as adapter handlers, receive locations (including pipelines), and orchestrations.

-We can use webservices where we need to get data from multiple sources in one go.
-For e.g. getting price quote from 10 different vendors.
+Answer: We can use web services where we need to get data from multiple sources in one go.
+E.g. getting price quotes from 10 different vendors.
 You make one orchestration and use WS inside it.